Student profile

 Mariana Duarte

-Armed with a first-class Business with Law degree from Hertfordshire University, Mariana Duarte joined Surrey to study for a masters in Human Resource Management.
+Armed with a first-class Business with Law degree from Hertfordshire University, Mariana Duarte joined Surrey in 2021, graduating with a masters in Human Resource Management in 2023.
 Here she tells us why she chose Surrey and her experience of being a postgraduate student.

 "I knew Surrey was the right place and choice for me to learn, develop and grow"